sreekrishna7/Sreekrishna_Data_Science_Portfolio/README.md

 This is a collection of data science projects

 # Project #1: COVID-19 Prediction Analysis
-This is a project for prediction of future number Covid of Covid-19 cases using SVM predictor Read the data from repository for the 2019 Novel Coronavirus Visual Dashboard operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE)
+This is a project for prediction of future number Covid of Covid-19 cases using SVM predictor.

+Read the data from repository for the 2019 Novel Coronavirus Visual Dashboard operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).